-Eldora Nature Preserve Loop is a 2.4 mile loop trail located near Woodbine, NJ that features a great forest setting.
+Eldora Nature Preserve Loop is a 2.4 mile loop trail located near Woodbine, New Jersey that features a great forest setting.
 The trail is good for all skill levels and primarily used for hiking, walking, nature trips, and birding.

 Situated on the southern edge of the Pine Barrens, Eldora Nature Preserve is the site of the New Jersey Chapter's Delaware Bayshores Center, and was the first preserve established by The Nature Conservancy expressly for the protection of rare moths.
 The Eldora Nature Preserve's three hiking trails traverse over 5 miles, and include a recently installed boardwalk overlooking the scenic West Creek and marsh.
 These trails lead visitors through a mosaic of wild habitatsincluding mixed hardwood swamps, vernal ponds, salt marshes, fields and meadows, and pine-oak woodlands.